Capri Virkkunen: Solo career

 In the late 2000s, she took part in qualifications for the Finnish entries for Eurovision Song Contest on two occasions, first with the Finnish dance and pop band Movetron in 2008 where they interpreted "Cupido" and with a second try with the 2009 Finnish representative entry by the Finnish Eurodance band Waldo's People and was in the backing vocals for the Finnish entry "Lose Control" during their performances in Moscow where the 2009 Eurovision Song Contest was held.

-Amberian Dawn (2012–present)
+Amberian Dawn (2012–2026)

 On 21 December 2012, Amberian Dawn announced that Capri was the new singer after the departure of Heidi Parviainen.
 She first sang for the band in the June 2013 compilation album, giving new vocal interpretations for songs from four earlier albums by Amberian Dawn, namely River Of Tuoni (2008), The Clouds of Northland Thunder (2009), End of Eden (2010) and Circus Black (2012).

 Amberian Dawn released album Magic Forest in 2014 with a new style, which Tuomas Seppälä nicknamed "symphonic metal".

 The next Amberian Dawn album "Innuendo", where she is lead vocalist, was released in October 2015.

+On 24 March 2026, Virkkunen had left the band due to scheduling reasons.